JohanPlAr/lord-of-the-strings/README.md

 - Ends the game and offers the option to upload to Leader Board.
 Score needs to be among the top 20 highest scores.

-#### Chat GPT-Storyteller
+### Chat GPT-Storyteller

 - When the player has chosen an opponent a message is sent via OPENAI:s API to chat-gpt with the following information:
-"role": "system", "content": "You are a Storyteller f"""Set up with dialouge that leads to {player.name} the {player.char_type}
+"role": "system", "content": "You are a Storyteller f"""Set up a dialouge that leads to {player.name} the {player.char_type}
 and {enemy.name} the {enemy.char_type} drawing their weapons and comencing a sword_battle against eachother.
 Maximum length 70 words"""

 OPENAI API then sends a reply which is printed in the console.

 ## Future Features